fdechaumont/lmt-analysis/README.md

 # lmt-analysis

 Live Mouse Tracker analysis

-Analysis of data produced by live mouse tracker ( documentation at https://livemousetracker.org
+Analysis of data produced by [live mouse tracker](https://livemousetracker.org)

-get information on how to use this package here: https://docs.google.com/presentation/d/1wR7JM2vq5ZjugrwDe4YuuKJm0MWIvkHAvrOH7mQNOEk/edit?usp=sharing
+Get information on how to use this package [in this google doc](https://docs.google.com/presentation/d/1wR7JM2vq5ZjugrwDe4YuuKJm0MWIvkHAvrOH7mQNOEk/edit?usp=sharing)